ina-foss/InaGVAD/README.md

  and was primarily designed to build systems able to monitor men's and women's speaking time in media. inaGVAD is provided with Voice Activity Detection (VAD) and Speaker Gender Segmentation (SGS) annotations extended with overlap, speaker traits (gender, age, voice quality), and 10 non-speech event categories.

-This dataset is partitioned into a 1h development and a 3h37 test subset, allowing fair and reproducible system evaluation.
-A benchmark of 6 freely available VAD software is presented, showing diverse abilities based on channel and non-speech event categories.
 Two existing SGS systems are evaluated on the corpus and compared against a baseline X-vector transfer learning strategy, trained on the development subset.
 Results demonstrate that our proposal, trained on a single - but diverse - hour of data, achieved competitive SGS results.
 The entire inaGVAD package; including corpus, annotations, evaluation scripts, and baseline training code; is made freely accessible, fostering future advancement in the domain.